mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 ```
 ##           1           2           3           4           5
-##  0.55173765 -0.41726936  0.10077695 -0.00100951 -0.23423572
+##  0.04477841 -0.54955468 -0.68726607 -0.72583989  1.91788224
 ```

 Great, this looks like it is working, but that is an unfortunate coincidence.
-It works because the data frame `d1` contains variables `x` and `y` and those happens to be the ones we want to fit.
+It works because the data frame `d1` contains variables `x` and `y`, and those happen to be the ones we want to fit.
 In the `lm(y ~ x, data = d)` call, however, the variables are quoted, so to speak.
-The formula is `y ~ x` and we do not substitute `x` and `y` with the arguments to `lm_prop`.
+The formula is `y ~ x`, and we do not substitute `x` and `y` with the arguments to `lm_prop`.

 Because of this, we get an error if we try to fit a model from `d2`: